On the Stabilisation of Rational Surface Maps: Stabilisation Through Graphs

 Injectivity follows from the injectivity given in \autoref{cor:equivexceptionals} and the simple fact that $\iota(\hat C, \hat D, m) = (C, D, n)$ implies $m=n - 1$.

-For the surjectivity, we claim that $\iota$ is surjective if and only if we can find a length $1$ destabilising orbit for $f$, that is $(C, D, 1) \in \mathcal D(X, f)$.
-Then \autoref{cor:equivexceptionals} finishes the proof since we know $\comp(\hat f) \le \comp(f)$ with equality if and only if we can find a length $1$ destabilising orbit for $f$.
+For the surjectivity, we claim that $\iota$ is surjective if and only if we cannot find a length $1$ destabilising orbit for $f$, that is $(C, D, 1) \in \mathcal D(X, f)$.
+Then \autoref{cor:equivexceptionals} finishes the proof since we know $\comp(\hat f) \le \comp(f)$ with equality if and only if $f$ has no length $1$ destabilising orbits.